ElenaSalaks/Master/README.md

     1. There will always be stuff which doesn’t get done; the trick is make sure it’s the right stuff not to get done.
 It may be useful to keep a To Do list of the stuff which needs doing.
 Stack rank it, and don’t worry if stuff further down on this list doesn’t get done.
 All we can do is try.
 I once say a kindergarten poster that sums this up perfectly: “It’s okay that it’s not perfect.
 But it’s not okay not to try.”
     1. If you’re overloaded or not sure what to prioritize, let’s chat.
 I’m invested in your success.

-1. To summarize, I value decency, honesty, straightforwardness, dependability, and presence.
-    1. Call me out straight away if I miss the mark on any of these or if you have feedback.
-Thank you in
+To summarize, I believe we can do great work together.
+I strive for excellence in my work but recognize I am far from perfect.
+Let me know how I can be better.

 ## // TODO in version 2